djkeu/kukuk-js/README.md

-# Kukuk

-- Note: Check what is actually supposed to go in this README.md
+# Kuku - a digital cuckoo clock for pc and phone

 ## Description